randomwalks/devart-template/project_posts/2014-02-02-My-Forth-Post.md

 ![hardware color detector diagram](https://raw.github.com/randomwalks/devart-template/master/project_images/hardware_color_000.jpg "hardware color detector diagram")

 Secondary solution of detecting gift kinds is a color detecting process.
 Each item has a different color depending on its kinds (which we will limit approximately less than 10 in this case), so color information will deliver data of gift kind to the server.
+In this case, each item will be encapsulated by a solid color capsule pack.